Hawkkkkk/sms-hubspot/README.md

    When the app has received an access token, it will redirect you to `http://localhost:3000/`.
 It will then use the access token to make a query to HubSpot's Contacts API, and display the retrieved contact's name on the page.

-## Prerequisites

-Before running the quickstart app, make sure you have:

-1. The tools required to run using the method of your choice:
-   - Option 1: Running locally using Node.js: [Node.js (>=6)](https://nodejs.org) and [yarn](https://yarnpkg.com/en/docs/install)
-   - Option 2: Running in a Docker container: [Docker (>=1.13)](https://docs.docker.com/install/)
-2. A free HubSpot developer account ([sign up](https://app.hubspot.com/signup/developers))
-3. An app associated with your developer account ([create an app](https://developers.hubspot.com/docs/faq/how-do-i-create-an-app-in-hubspot))
-4. A HubSpot account to install the app in (you can use an existing one, or [create a test account](https://developers.hubspot.com/docs/faq/how-do-i-create-a-test-account))

 _**Note:** You must be a super-admin for the account that you want to install the app in._